Monday, January 12, 2009

 I don't remember exactly how it was we suspected an infection. . .
 But it was the vet who eventually clued us in completely.

-own urine specimens.
+Either way, it became my job to get a urine specimen.
+I don't even like collecting my own urine specimens.
 Worse yet is carrying it around til someone takes it off your hands.
 And why must it feel warm?
 Do I really have to know that about my urine?

 Anyhow.
 I started where anyone would start.
 I had a good heart to heart with Dog.
 I told her I knew how she must be feeling, heck we were both women, --and that I wouldn't wish a bladder infection on my worst enemy . . . and that we were going to get help for her.
 Her only job would be to just let me know when she needed to go potty, and I would lay a pie tin down for her, ---and, if she wouldn't mind, -- just leave her little sample right in it.
 I would take it all from there.

-only time I recognized the vaguest resemblance of comprehension cross her doggy face was when I finished with the words, 'Alright, --let's go!'
+The only time I recognized the vaguest resemblance of comprehension cross her doggy face was when I finished with the words, 'Alright, --let's go!'

-let's go!' . . . but I felt like the rest had gone in one ear and out the other.
+She was all about the 'let's go!' . . . but I felt like the rest had gone in one ear and out the other.

 And so began the strange dance of Dog, and pie tin laying Doggy Mommy.